smikodanic/angular-form-validator/README.md

 This is angular module which gives you angular directive for HTML form validation.
 - easy to integrate in your existing angular 1.4+ project
 - many default validation rules inspired by [mongoose validation](http://mongoosejs.com/docs/validation.html)
+- validation on almost all [jQuery events](https://api.jquery.com/category/events/): 'change', 'keyup', 'click', ...
 - developer can also create custom validation rules
-- tooltip error messages
-- help-block error messages
+- error messages in custom HTML
 - not dependant on any CSS framework (Bootstrap, Foundation, Material, ...etc) or any JS library like jQuery
 - 100% native angular